elhamposhtiban/Liri-node-app/README.md

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.

 ## Tech Stack

-•	What languages is it written with?  node.js.
+*  node.js - CLI application
-•	the package i used : npm , spotify, axios, inquirer, moment
+* npm packages - npm , spotify, axios, inquirer, moment

  ## API KEY

  •	 OMDB api key, spotify api key, bands in town api key